List of Cthulhu Mythos books: G'harne Fragments

 The G'harne Fragments first appeared in the works of Brian Lumley.
 They are described as a set of miraculously preserved shards of obsidian or some other black stone that record the history of the pre-human African city of G'harne.
-The lost city is located somewhere in the southern Sahara Desert, and is currently a frequent haunt of the chthonians.
+Within the Cthulhu Mythos, the lost city is located somewhere in the southern Sahara Desert, and is currently a frequent haunt of the chthonians.

-The two primary translators of the fragments are Sir Amery Wendy-Smith and Gordon Walmsley.
+The characters responsible for translating of the fragments are Sir Amery Wendy-Smith and Gordon Walmsley.
 Both of these scholars died in Lumley's works: Sir Amery in "Cement Surroundings" (1969) and Walmsley in "In the Vaults Beneath" (1971).

 K

 The King in Yellow

 A creation of Robert W. Chambers, The King in Yellow is a play featured in a collection of short stories also named The King in Yellow, published in 1895.

 According to the stories, the play was widely censored.
 The author is unknown, and is believed to have committed suicide after publishing it in 1889.
 The play is named after a mysterious supernatural figure featured in it, who is connected to a peculiar alien symbol, usually wrought in gold, called the Yellow Sign.
 Though the first act is said to be "innocent", all who read the play's second act either go mad or suffer another terrible fate.
 Its setting and events include mysterious places and entities such as Carcosa, Hastur, and the Lake of Hali, names that Chambers borrowed from the writings of Ambrose Bierce.

 Lovecraft was a fan of the book and included references to the Lake of Hali and the Yellow Sign in his short story "The Whisperer in Darkness" (1930).
 August Derleth later expanded on this connection in his own stories, rendering Hastur as an evil deity related to Cthulhu and the King In Yellow as one of his incarnations.

 Karl Edward Wagner and Joseph S. Pulver returned Chambers creations to their original cosmic horror roots.
 Both are great advocates of Chambers' work and have written many stories that utilize Chambers creations.
 Pulver also edited an anthology of Chambers inspired stories called A Season in Carcosa.